Patricia Donnelly: Personal life

 Donnelly married Robin Harris in 1948 and had two children, Amanda and Stephen.
 For years she and Robin worked together as travel editors of the Hearst Newspapers.

 In 1980, she was diagnosed with throat cancer after years of smoking cigarettes.
-She underwent a laryngectomy, she spoke with the aid of a prosthesis.
+She underwent a laryngectomy and spoke with the aid of a prosthesis.

 Donnelly died on October 25, 2009, at the age of 89.